-Story-wise, this novel is unlike any I’ve ever written, though I’ve dug into themes that have preoccupied me throughout my other novels: paradise-lost and mankind’s abuse of our planet; the toxicity of violence; unfufilled loves and desires.
+Story-wise, UnPredator is unlike any novel I’ve ever written, though I’ve dug into themes that have preoccupied me throughout my other novels: paradise-lost and mankind’s abuse of our planet; the toxicity of violence; unfulfilled loves and desires.

 I’ve imagined three worlds.
 On Earth the humans (perpetual predators) are nearly extinct; on Luca, the inhabitants there have survived the Nearly Unsurvivable Epoch and are living peacefully balanced between technology and nature, though they’ve lost almost all knowledge of their history and have no books; and in the third world, Palingensia, the inhabitants there have evolved completely without predation or violence of any kind (including violence against their planet) and live in an utopian paradise, devoid of technology, but highly evolved in other areas.
 The UnPredators are a culture of animals imbued with advanced intelligence…from horses to dung beetles.
 Weird, I know, but I did this because I wanted to give non-human species a voice.

 What happens when the last survivors of Earth are rescued by Lucans and brought to Palingensia as refugees?

 UnPredator has elements of sci-fi, though there are no space ships, unattractive aliens, or space explosions, though the Lucans do travel across the Melamuu galaxy via a yogic-like dematerialization method called Sublimation Travel, and at the speed of thought, no less; elements of fantasy, though there are no wizards, unicorns or vampires, and no magic, though there are pools of violet water where the Palingensians safeguard their collective memories; and elements of dark realism balanced with a tender utopian hopefulness.